getify/Functional-Light-JS/manuscript/ch2.md

 I think most FPers are going to wave off the concerns I'm sharing.
 They love anonymous functions and they love saving on syntax.
 But like I said before: you decide.

+I> ## Note
+I>
-**Note:** Though I do not prefer to use `=>` in practice in my production code, they are useful in quick code explorations.
+I> Though I do not prefer to use `=>` in practice in my production code, they are useful in quick code explorations.
 Moreover, we will use arrow functions in many places throughout the rest of this book -- especially when we present typical FP utilities -- where conciseness is preferred to optimize for the limited physical space in code snippets.
 Make your own determinations whether this approach will make your own production-ready code more or less readable.

 ## What's This?

 If you're not familiar with the `this` binding rules in JavaScript, I recommend checking out my book *You Don't Know JS: this & Object Prototypes*.
 For the purposes of this section, I'll assume you know how `this` gets determined for a function call (one of the four rules).
 But even if you're still fuzzy on *this*, the good news is we're going to conclude that you shouldn't be using `this` if you're trying to do FP.

+I> ## Note
+I>
-**Note:** We're tackling a topic that we'll ultimately conclude we shouldn't use.
+I> We're tackling a topic that we'll ultimately conclude we shouldn't use.
 Why!?
 Because the topic of `this` has implications for other topics covered later in this book.
 For example, our notions of function purity are impacted by `this` being essentially an implicit input to a function (see Chapter 5).
 Additionally, our perspective on `this` affects whether we choose array methods (`arr.map(..)`) versus standalone utilities (`map(..,arr)`) (see Chapter 9).
 Understanding `this` is essential to understanding why `this` really should *not* be part of your FP!

 JavaScript `function`s have a `this` keyword that's automatically bound per function call.
 The `this` keyword can be described in many different ways, but I prefer to say it provides an object context for the function to run against.